-A simple fix is to make sure there is always a team approach to decision making.
+A potential fix is to make sure there is always a team approach to decision making.
 Each and every case should be looked over by two more people.
-This reduces the amount of bias and limitations of individual cognition by some margin.
-The motivational bias and the error rates of a team would be far, far less than an individual dentist or GP diagnosing and treating solo.
+This reduces the amount of bias and limitations of individual cognition.
+This is especially true if the individuals look at the cases independently and have diverse expertise.
+The biggest challenge to achieving this is coordination and extra time taken to assess/verify others work.

 BDS Otago, NZ